Homeowner tips Rochester MN

 A frozen or burst pipe can cause hundreds or even thousands of dollars in repairs.
 The damage often extends beyond the pipe itself, affecting walls, floors, and even a home’s foundation.
 Secondary problems like mold growth and structural damage can develop if leaks go unnoticed.

-Insurance coverage may be limited or denied if regular maintenance, like disconnecting hoses and draining outdoor faucets, was neglected.
+Insurance coverage may be limited or denied if regular maintenance, like disconnecting hoses and draining outdoor faucets, is neglected.
 That’s why following professional home inspection services and seasonal maintenance advice is so important.

 Home Winterizing Hacks: Simple Steps to Prevent Disasters